capturing a moment in time

 I enjoy the control that using tools gives the finished work.
 The contrast of the loose painterly marks in the background with the crisp prints layered over the top creates an exciting contrast.

-But even though there is a suggestion of the possibility of repeating a print, no two prints are the same, or, at least mine aren't, and that's a good thing.
+But, even though there is a suggestion of the possibility of repeating a print, no two prints are the same, or, at least mine aren't, and that's a good thing.
 It means whichever print you choose will be uniquely yours.

 So far, the work that I have created has been inspired by the landscapes near my home in Cheshire or those that I have visited... but recently, I've been asking friends to send me pictures of their favourite places around the world.
-Places I may have never been... so the next chapter will be a series of prints of places I've never been.
+Places I may have never visited... so the next chapter will be a series of prints of places I've never been.

 Let's see where it takes us.